aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 :-------------------------:|:-------------------------:|
 ![purchase_platform](https://github.com/aduong58/portfolio_projects/assets/58454640/612249ec-15f8-43b9-98bd-92cd930ce5f4) | ![purchase_platform](https://github.com/aduong58/portfolio_projects/assets/58454640/612249ec-15f8-43b9-98bd-92cd930ce5f4)
 Quarters are conditionally formatted on the order count of each purchase platform.  | Quarters are conditionally formatted on the order count of each purchase platform.

+The main purchase platform for orders continues to be our desktop website.
+However, in more recent years (2021 and 2022), there has been a significant growth in orders made through the mobile app.

 # Recommendations